Obtain a Non-Lucrative Residence Permit for Spain

 Our team of lawyers specialized in obtaining non-lucrative Spanish residence permit can help you with complete information on how and where to apply for this document, as well as provide you with a complete list of the needed documents.

 The application conditions can differ according to your particular situation, for example when traveling with your family to Spain.
 This is why it is highly recommended to talk to one of our immigration lawyers in Spain and receive personalized information.
+This visa also comes with a residence permit in Spain.

 The characteristics of the non-lucrative residence visa